calyptis/MusicSync/README.md

 # 🚀 Features

 - Syncs only playlists
    - To sync all your entire library, add it to a single playlist
 - 100% local processing – no third-party servers involved.
-- Incremental syncing: tracks previously synced are tracked.
+- Incremental syncing: tracks previously synced songs.
 - Detailed logging of sync results, including match scores.
 - Handles edge cases like artist collaborations (`feat.`, `&`, etc.)